Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Location: 22 Caves Road, Stanthorpe

-Hours: The course is 9 am to 3 pm and is held usually once a month
+Hours: The course is from 8 am to 3 pm and is usually held a few times a year

 Hours: Friday to Monday from 10 am to 4 pm